 Batting for a draw

-It is difficult for people who have never followed cricket to understand how a match that lasts for several days can be a draw.
-For example, meetings in tennis and basketball always end with a victory for one of the teams.
-There are draws in football, but only in regular championships or group stages of major tournaments.
-In cricket, there are three circumstances in which a draw is recorded at the end of a match:
+It is difficult for people who have never followed cricket to understand how a match that lasts several days can end in a draw.
+In sports like tennis or basketball, there’s always a winner.
+Football can end in a draw, but usually only in regular league matches or the group stages of major tournaments.

 • The team that plays from the bowling position does not knock out the opponent.